schultjw/03_Queue_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. TODO
+1. Remove() meets the requirement, because the operations do not depend on the amount of items in the queue.
-2. TODO
+2. Add() meets the requirement because the operation does not depend on the number of items in the queue, unless grow() is called.
-3. TODO
+3. Grow is only called inside an if statement to verify that the number of items will be equal to the size of the array after an item is added.
+Otherwise there is no way it can be called, so this meets the requirement.
-4. TODO
+4. The time requirement for grow is met because the number of operations will grow with the number of items that are in the queue.
-5. TODO
+5. Both the grow and destructor delete the backingArray with `delete[]`, so memory is not leaked.
-6. TODO
+6. getNumItems() only returns the value of getNumItems, which requires no calculations.
-7. TODO
+7. The remove method successfully throws a string exception.
-8. TODO
+8. The array works in a circular fashion, courtesy of an if statement that moves the front variable to the first index of the backing array when it reaches the end.

 #### 2. If we did a Stack instead of a Queue, which of the private methods and variables would we need to keep, and which could we get rid of?
 Explain your answer.

-#### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
+#### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?